The Horus Heresy: Book 21 to Book 30

 Vulkan Lives is the first book where the story of Vulkan is shown with a significant background.
 His memories coming back to him after his capture by his brother Konrad Curze aboard his ship modified by Perturabo himself.
 He learns more about his immortality, which seems to be a gift and a curse, one he preferred not to bear at all.
-The book adds more background concerning the battle at Istvaan V, at the same time showing the drama of a squad of his surviving sons and the shattered legions while they fight to retrieve an unknown artifact that will change the course of history in the coming days of the rebellion.
+The book adds more background concerning the battle at Isstvan V, at the same time showing the drama of a squad of his surviving sons and the shattered legions while they fight to retrieve an unknown artifact that will change the course of history in the coming days of the rebellion.